 So we arrive at the planning permission stage of this process.
 Despite concerns by residents that the size of the estate will cause major traffic issues along Eyebury Road at rush hour this ‘project’ has gone ahead anyway and not just for the indicative 250 homes in the local plan but planning permission is being sort for 300, 20 per cent more.
-The village will have been really let down by Peterborough City Council if this goes thorough in its current state.
-To Larkfleet it must be a forgone conclusion, they’ve started work on the site even before planning permission has been granted…
+The village will have been really let down by Peterborough City Council if this goes through in its current state.

 You can make comments on the planning application here.

 The last village census in 2011 recorded homes with no car: 13%, one car: 48%, two or more cars 39%.
 An estate with 300 homes could easily have 500+ cars once complete.
-If each car goes in and out of the estate once a day that could easily be 1000 extra vehicle movements per day along Eyebury Road, the majority 8-9am and 5-6pm on weekdays.
+If each car enters or leaves the estate once a day that could easily be 1000 extra vehicle movements per day along Eyebury Road, the majority 8-9am and 5-6pm on weekdays.
 And that ignores, visitors, delivery vans, and other service vehicles.

 LP40 was supposed to be the saving grace in all this.
-At the time I thought this could be answered ‘on the back of a fag packet’ but I was hoping it would mean a more in-depth look at how this development would affect the village.
-My original view was more or less correct and it has made little difference to the number of houses.
+At the time we thought this could be answered ‘on the back of a fag packet’ but I was hoping it would mean a more in-depth look at how this development would affect the village.
+We still hope it will make a difference but my original view seems to have been more or less correct and it has made little difference to the number of houses.

 Peterborough Local Plan

 The local plan was approved by the City Council on the 24 July 2019.
 It contains planning policies for the growth of Peterborough and the surrounding villages up to 2036.